-Meal pick-up days will change to Monday, Wednesday and Friday only.
+When school is in session: Meal pick-up days are Monday, Wednesday and Friday only.

 Masks and Social Distancing will be required.